- As low as $299/Night

 Both of these rooms have access to the enclosed porch that travels the length of the building with a bench to sit and relax.
 Take the back door down to the garden but be careful on the outdoor stairway.
 To the left side of the staircase you will find a room to gather in with a galley kitchen featuring a full size refrigerator, retro apartment stove, dishwasher, and open shelving located on the exposed brick original to the home.

 There's bar seating around an industrial island, ideal for entertaining as the kitchen opens into a comfortable den with another fireplace.
-Through the french doors you'll find the biggest and most fashonable bedroom in the home.
+Through the french doors you'll find the biggest and most enchanting bedroom in the home.
 A king bed with a velvet settee at the foot, facing a fireplace.
-This room features storage for a long stay in the chifforobe and a splendid vanity.
+This room features storage for a long stay in the chifforobe and a pretty vanity.
 Glass doors open up onto a sleeping porch overlooking Society st. ideal for afternoon naps or appreciating Charleston's breezy evenings and the smell of magnolias.

 You'll find everything you need to relax and feel at home.
 Ruby Bell's apartment has been thoughtfully furnished with eclectic vintage pieces, funky artwork, and a collective of plants in neat pots throughout this home adding to this ideal Charleston hideaway.